Comes with Perks - 7

 I ask, “Is he someone you just know or someone you like and know well?
 I am not interested in talking about third parties.”

 She said, “That’s it.
 I thought I knew Brad, but not about him being a woman.
 I thought it was weird to fall for a boy who likes being pretty.
-But then I saw you with girlfriends.”
+But then I saw you with your girlfriends.”

-I said, “If you’re embarrassed about what others might think, it won’t work and you’d not be that big of a friend.”
+I said, “If you’re embarrassed about what others might think, it won’t work, and you’d not be that big of a friend.”

 Lyn was ready to cry.
 “Touché,” she eked out.